Kong/docs.konghq.com/app/konnect/servicehub/index.md

 and each version can have different configurations, set up for a RESTful API, gPRC endpoint, GraphQL endpoint, and others.

-* **Service implementation**: A runnable service version. version.
+* **Service implementation**: A runnable service version.
 Each service version can only have one implementation.

 A {{site.konnect_short_name}} service isn't associated with any specific runtime group, but every service version is.
 When you create a version of the service, you must select a